What are the most important Google Analytics metrics you can measure, and what can you use that data for?

 What’s the goal, or goals, of your website?
 Is it to get prospects to contact you?
 Or for customers to buy a product?
 Or maybe it’s for users to read posts and click ads?
 Whatever your specific goals are, you can track them in Google Analytics.

-For a tutorial on tracking conversions with MonsterInsights, check out A Complete Guide to GA4 Conversion Tracking for WordPress.
+For a tutorial on tracking key events (conversions) with MonsterInsights, check out the Complete Guide to Conversion Tracking for WordPress.

-Since these are custom and vary by website, Google doesn’t come with conversions or goals already set up.
+Since these are custom and vary by website, Google doesn’t come with key events (conversions) or goals already set up.

-Then, you’ll see conversions in many of your reports, including the Conversions report under Engagement:
+New, you’ll see key events (conversions) in many of your reports, including from your organic traffic the Traffic acquisition report under Acquisition:

-For more on setting Conversions in GA4, check out their guide.
+For more on setting up key events (conversions) in Google Analytics, check out this guide.

 This is a simple but important metric that gives you more information about your visitors.
-Depending on the type of website you run and what your goals are, you can use this report to see if you’re attracting the right kind of visitors.
+You can use this report to see if you’re attracting the right kind of visitors.

 For instance, if you sell products, you probably want a mix of new and returning visitors.
 If you check this report and see that your visitors are mostly new, that’s a big clue that you need to do more to bring previous customers back in for another purchase.